andrewchambers/minias/README.md

-# dumbas
+# minias

-A dumb assembler for x86_64, written for fun and learning.
+A mini assembler for x86_64, written for fun and learning.

 Goals: